dnanexus/dxWDL/doc/Internals.md

-A workflow may create hundreds of result files, only a small subset of which is declared in the output section.
+A workflow may create hundreds of result files, only a small subset of which are declared in the output section.
 The applet organizes the output directory structure, and moves all non-final result files into subdirectory `intermediate`.
 This requires `CONTRIBUTE` applet *dx:permissions*, and is optional.